 The First International TV show on a Marathi channel!

-There was no international travel content on Marathi television, so the idea was to use a very popular Marathi household Maharashtrian celebrity and create a travel show but, which also gave a chance for the target audience to participate.
+There was no international travel content on Marathi television channels.
+So the idea was to use a very popular Marathi household Maharashtrian celebrity and create a travel show, which also gave a chance for the target audience to participate.
 But what should we call it?
-Inspired by the very popular Marathi suffix to every Marathi surname 'kar' we suggested the brand be called Amhi Travelkar.
+Inspired by the very popular Marathi suffix to every Marathi surname 'kar', we suggested the brand to be called Amhi Travelkar.

 To enhance brand recall further we also named the show Amhi Travelkar.
-In the show C&K would make the dream of any traveler to travel to Europe come true on television.
+In the show C&K would make the dream of any traveler, which is to travel to Europe come true on television.
 One had to express one's own wish or desire to see any exotic destination in Europe.
-The most exotic wishes would be fulfilled on TV by the celebrity host.
+The most exotic wishes expressed by the viewers would be fulfilled on TV by the celebrity host.

 We ran a TV spot and a press campaign to announce this contest.
 This was supported by on-ground activations and the show went on air in 2012 on STAR Prabha, the leading channel in Marathi.